Weak Convergence Analysis of Online Neural Actor-Critic Algorithms: Analysis of the limiting ODE

-Now we prove convergence of the critic \eqref{critic convergence}, which states that the critic model will converge to the state-action value function during training.
+We shall now prove the convergence of the critic \eqref{critic convergence}, which states that the critic model will converge to the action-value function during training.
 We first derive an ODE for the difference between the critic and the value function.
-Then, we use a comparison lemma, a two time-scale analysis, and the properties of the learning and exploration rates \eqref{hyper property} to prove the convergence of the critic to the value function.
+Then, we use a comparison lemma, a two time-scale analysis, and the properties of the learning and exploration rates to prove the convergence of the critic to the value function.
+We shall focus on the case when $\eta_t = (1+t)^{-\varepsilon}$.
+The case when $\eta_t = (1+(\log(1+t)^2)^{-1}$ is deferred to Appendix \ref{SS:case_when_eta_is_log}.